markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 fast.

 So, let us think about how we would evaluate the whole spreadsheet.
-The first alternative is to linearly step through all cells and evaluating each in turn.
-This means that, by the time we arrive at `B2`, all other cells will already have a value, and we can use the cached values to perform the computation in `B2`.
+The first alternative is to linearly step through all cells and evaluate each in turn.
+This means that, by the time we arrive at `B2`, all other cells will already have a value, and we can use those previously computed values to perform the computation in `B2`.
 In the end, this means that our dependencies effectively become

     B2 -> B0 [cached]